uchsds/ProbSpace_weather_merchandising_solution/README.md

 <br>
 # Lisence
 <br>
-This project is licensed under the MIT License, see the LICENSE.txt file for details
+This project is licensed under the MIT License, see the LICENSE file for details